A tumor is a new growth of tissue (a mass). The tumor is also called neoplasm. But there is a slight difference between the usage.

 - Weight loss

-Benign tumors may not need an extensive work up but malignant tumors do.
+Benign tumors may not need extensive workup but malignant tumors do.

-Sometimes the work is required to prove benign or malignant nature of the tumor.
+Sometimes diagnostic workup is required to prove the benign or malignant nature of the tumor.

 Complete blood examination